-HVCC Spanish Language and Culture I
+HVCC Spanish Language and Culture 100 - Spanish I

-Prerequisite - Middle School Spanish or Introductory Spanish 1 Credit (3 HVCC Credits), Grade 9
+Prerequisite - Middle School Spanish or Spanish 1A 1 Unit/3 credits HVCC

 Spanish 1 enables students to expand their understanding of topics related to school life, family life, illnesses and remedies, food and ordering food in a restaurant, the city and daily routines.
 Students also continue learning about the similarities and differences between the customs of Spanish speaking countries and Americans.
-Students review beginner level vocabulary and verb concepts acquired in middle school/Spanish 1A while beginning to apply their knowledge of Spanish to communicate at an intermediate level in written and spoken form.
+Students review beginner level vocabulary and verb concepts acquired in middle school/ Spanish 1A while beginning to apply their knowledge of Spanish to communicate at an intermediate level in written and spoken form.
 Listening and reading comprehension skills also improve during the course of this year.
 HVCC Spanish I can be taken as a dual credit course through HVCC.
 Students earn 3 HVCC credits with successful completion of this course.

-HVCC Spanish Language and Culture II Prerequisite - Spanish I
+HVCC Spanish Language and Culture 101 - Spanish II